felipealbrecht/DeepBlue-Manual/README.md

 #### Disclaimer

-DeepBlue is a work in progress.
-The API and data can (and probably will) change.
+DeepBlue is a work in progress: the API and data can (and probably will) change.

 #### Data

 DeepBlue only imports publicly available data.

-Uploading data to DeepBlue will make your data accessible to other users.
+Uploading data to DeepBlue will make that data accessible to other users.

 #### License